sjomik2000/SolicitorSync/README.md

 request using FluentValidation package and added ValidationMappingMiddleware for API response.
 + 2025.03.19 - Added Logging information for API requests and Cancellation token for all layers of actions down to the database.
++ 2025.03.29 - Added Serilog to log all API request information and actions undertaken into LogRecords.txt file.
++ 2025.03.30 - Added Comments for every file within the project to explain all actions.